CookieCodesAI/Bionic-Butterfly/README.md

 ### 3D model of whole project
 ![butterfly_cad.png](images/full_butterfly.png)
+The wings will be made with flower paper and carbon fiber to make sure that they don't weigh too much.
+Additionally, the wings will be connected to the servo horns with a connector that I will make and mold to make sure that it fits perfectly.

 ### 3D model of main body with Servos and Raspberry Pi Pico
 ![butterfly_cad.png](images/main_body_model.png)